 Those in housing crisis are being evicted not supported.
 In 2019, there were 30,813 evictions by county court in England and Wales.
 Landlords issued 110,907 claims to the courts for evictions and of these, 87,698 turned into orders.
 In many cases, tenants move out before the order is turned into bailiff action (7).

 Housing associations are the group most likely to evict through the courts.
 Housing associations now make up the bulk of social landlords.
 In 2019, between October and December 2019, 60% (15,370) of all landlord possession claims were from social landlords (8).

 In the context of these figures, housing executives have nothing to crow about.
 The indulgence of the awards ceremony seems doubly obscene when Covid-19 has exacerbated the hardship suffered by those on low incomes.

 In previous years, the awards were held at a plush hotel in the West End of London.
-This year they transfer to the Intercontinental O2 Arena in Greenwich.
+This year they transfer to the O2 Intercontinental Hotel in Greenwich.
 At the top end, the price of entry will exceed the amount many families have to live on in a month.